ErlendKH/data1200-exam-group-project/README.md

-### Important notice: The original project was developed on the repository "ErlendKH.github.io" and used my GitHub page as root.
-However, due to restructuring have I moved this project to a standalone repository while updating the root page of "https://ErlendKH.github.io".
+### Important notice: The original project was developed on the address "https://erlendkh.github.io".
+However, due to restructuring have I moved this project to a standalone repository which is accessible at "https://ErlendKH.github.io/data1200-exam-group-project".